Anterior knee pain

 - If your pain at the front of your knee is not too bad then seeing a physio and having an assessment plus treatments is a good thing to do.
 If your pain is more severe or if it’s been there a while and it’s not getting better, or if it’s not responding to physio treatments, then get it checked specifically by a Consultant Orthopaedic Surgeon who specializes in knees (not just a generalist).

-First and foremost — this is a symptom, not a diagnosis!
+First and foremost, ‘anterior knee pain’ is a symptom, not a diagnosis!

 ‘Anterior knee pain’ simply means ‘pain around the front of the knee’.
 Nothing more than that.
 There are numerous different potential causes of anterior knee pain, and the first and most important step is to work out exactly what the actual diagnosis is before one can then formulate an appropriate treatment plan … and potential surgical treatment comes way down the line.